voxgibson/webmgeneral/README.md

 If this happens the program will lower the bit rate until the output webm is under the size limit.

-It will also scale down large input videos to have a width of 1280p.
-The height will adjust evenly.
+It will also scale down large input videos to have a height of 720 pixels.
+The width will adjust evenly.

 For the best results use videos under 30 seconds.